Rizal Ramli: Education and activism

 Ramli finished high school in Bogor.
 After graduating, he was accepted into the Institute of Technology Bandung (ITB), where he studied Engineering Physics.
 He had to work at a printing press in Kebayoran Baru, South Jakarta for six months to pay for the tuition fees.
 He also made use of his English skills and worked as a translator to pay his school fees at ITB.
 At ITB, he was appointed as the President of the Student English Forum (SEF) and then Vice President of the Dewan Mahasiswa (Student Council).

 As Vice President of ITB's Student Council in 1977, he was also involved in activism.
 Ramli and three of his friends were the authors of the "White Book".
-In the book, he wrote many criticisms against the system of authoritarian rule by the Indonesian government under the Soeharto regime.
+In the book, he wrote many criticisms against the system of authoritarian rule by the Indonesian government under the Suharto regime.
 The White Book also explores the practice of corruption, collusion, and nepotism in the government, particularly by the family of President Suharto.
 Although the White Book was eventually banned on campus, copies were circulated in Java.
 The popularity also received media attention at that time.
 The book was then translated into eight languages by Ben Anderson, a scholar from Cornell University, USA.
 One of the first critics of Soeharto in Indonesia at that time, Ramli was jailed for six months in 1978.

 Ramli continued his education, finishing his Master of Arts in Asian Studies at Sophia University, Japan.
 He then graduated from Boston University with a Ph.D. degree in economics in 1990.

 Professional career

 On his return from the United States, after he finished his doctorate, he founded the ECONIT Advisory Group, an independent economic think-tank, with a few other economists such as Laksamana Sukardi, Arif Arryman, and M. S. Zulkarnaen.
-Ramli and his team have been very critical of the New Order government's economic policies, particularly those with little emphasis on public and national interests, such as the national car policy, urea-tablet fertilizer, Freeport mining, etc. Ramli, through the ECONIT Advisory Group, published a report titled "1997: The Year of Uncertainty" which predicted the Asian financial crisis.
+Ramli and his team were very critical of the New Order government's economic policies, particularly those with little emphasis on public and national interests, such as the national car policy, urea-tablet fertilizer, Freeport mining, etc. Ramli, through the ECONIT Advisory Group, published a report titled "1997: The Year of Uncertainty" which predicted the Asian financial crisis.
 He based his forecast on three points: private sector debt, current account deficit, and the overvalued Rupiah.
 With a few of his colleagues, he also founded the Indonesia Awakening Commission (Komite Bangkit Indonesia/KBI) and also served as its chairman.

+Personal life

+Ramli was first married to Herawati M. Mulyono and has had a son, Dipo Satria Ramli (b.
+19 August 1984), and two daughters, Dhitta Puti Saraswati (b.
+17 August 1983) and Daisy Orlana Ramli (b.
+7 January 1992).
+He later remarried to Maryani, also known as Xiaw Fung, until her death at Pondok Indah Hospital in South Jakarta, on 1 March 2011 due to cancer at the age of 47.
+Dipo is married to Dina Arumsari and has had a daughter, Anabel Asmara Ramli, and a son, Anakin Lazuardi Ramli.
+While Dhitta and Daisy is married to Fandra Febriand and Daniel Kirschen, respectively.